 Prof. Christiane Kuhl is head of the Department of Diagnostic and Interventional Radiology at the RWTH University Hospital Aachen.

-Dr. Pamela Zolda is a senior project manager at EIBIR with more than a decade of experience in managing European level research projects.
+Monika Hierath is executive manager at EIBIR with more than a decade of experience in managing European level research projects.